mongelly/stormbreaker-feedelegation-serve/README.md

 ## 3. How to use it

-The project is a DaaS framework,which has the basic modules and APIs by DaaS.

-However it can't used directly.
-The developers need to carry out a samll amount of development and configuration.
+Here we talk about how to use the current code to run a fee-delegation service:

 ### 1. Development of calculate node

-the project already includes some base and common nodes.
+The project already includes some base and common nodes.

-- base calculate nodes ()
+- base calculate nodes

-    path: `/src/utils/calculateEngine/baseCalculateNode`
+    project path: `/src/utils/calculateEngine/baseCalculateNode`

     includes some logical operations nodes.
   - `Normal`
   - `And`
   - `Or`
   - `Not`

 - request filter node

-  path:`/src/server/requestFilter/nodes`
+  project path:`/src/server/requestFilter/nodes`

   includes some common request filter nodes.
   - `GasMax`